Masoule/OVOX/README.md

 2. Playing Tracks with continuous play and progress bar

-3. Logged in users can upload tracks and edit their own tracks
+3. Logged in users can upload tracks and edit and delete their own tracks

 4. Track show page displaying the track comments